bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 ## Revit File linking

-Consultants are to link the s1606008-AR-RCR-ED Transitional Works.rvt Revit file using the 'Auto - Origin to Origin' option and aquire shared coordinates from it.
+Consultants are to link the s1606008-AR-RCR-ED Transitional Works.rvt Revit file using the 'Auto - Origin to Origin' option and acquire shared coordinates from it.
 This will enable linking of the following files via 'Auto - By Shared Coordinates' option.

 * s1606008-AR-RCR-ED CAD Link File.rvt
 * s1606008-AR-RCR-Existing Building File.rvt